 Is DYPHOX Universal effective against SarsCoV2?

 Yes, singlet oxygen has been proven to be effective against all types of viruses – including corona viruses – as well as all types of bacteria.

 Is DYPHOX Universal approved as a biocidal product?

-Where is DYPHOX used as an additive today?
+Where is DYPHOX already used as an additive today?

-How is the antimicrobial effectiveness proven for products containing DYPHOX as an additive?
+How is the antimicrobial efficacy of products with DYPHOX additive proven?

-The proof is provided individually, in cooperation with you and independent testing laboratories.
+The verification is carried out individually in cooperation with you and independent testing laboratories.

-How are products considered under the European biocide regulation when they are treated with DYPHOX as an additive?
-What obligations arise from this?
+How are products classified according to the European Biocide Regulation when they are equipped with DYPHOX as an additive?

 After a product has been equipped with the respective additive, a “treated article” is created from a regulatory point of view.
 The manufacturer and distributor must have the additivated product labeled as those in accordance with the area of application.
 The labeling requirements according to Article 58 of the European Biocide Regulation (Regulation (EU) No. 528/2012) apply.